vmware-tanzu/application-accelerator-samples/spring-smtp-gateway/README.md

 ## Tanzu Application Platform Accelerator

 This repository includes an `accelerator.yaml` file that is used by the Tanzu Application Platform [Accelerator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.4/tap/application-accelerator-about-application-accelerator.html) feature.
-Using this repository as the backing for an accelerator, you can generate project and configuration files to facilitate connecting to necessary data services (eg. RabbitMQ) and building/deploying the application services.
+Using this repository as the backing for an accelerator, you can generate project and configuration files to facilitate connecting to necessary data services (eg. RabbitMQ or Kafka) and building/deploying the application services.

 ### Configuration Options